A cost effective way to travel from Xi’an to Suzhou is by an overnight sleeper train, but is it worth it?

 Luggage is stored in your cabin.

 - There is limited room for luggage in each cabin underneath the bottom beds for 6 people.
-It took several attempt to fit all of our suitcases into the small space and some belongings spilled into the middle of our cabin floor.
-Being 5′ tall, I had the luxury of keeping my backpack at the end of my bed without sacrificing leg room.
+It took several attempts to fit all of our suitcases into the small space and some belongings spilled into the middle of our cabin floor.
+Being 5′ tall, Stephanie had the luxury of keeping her backpack at the end of her bed without sacrificing leg room.

 Sheets, blankets, and a small pillow are provided for each bed.